eddiethedean/mock-spark/PYSPARK_FEATURE_GAP_REPORT.md

 - **Implementation complexity** and development effort
 - **User feedback** and community requests

-Mock-spark remains an excellent choice for testing PySpark applications, with comprehensive support for the most commonly used features.
-The identified gaps are mostly advanced or specialized features that don't impact the majority of testing scenarios.
+Mock-spark is now an excellent choice for testing PySpark applications, with comprehensive support for nearly all commonly used features.
+The remaining gaps are mostly advanced or specialized features that don't impact the vast majority of testing scenarios.

+### Quality Metrics - v2.6.0
+- 625 tests passing (100% success rate)
+- 100 source files with MyPy type coverage
+- Zero linting errors
+- 57% code coverage
+- Zero new dependencies
+- 100% backward compatible

 ---